potassco/plasp/doc/output-format.md

 Declares advanced features required by the input planning problem, such as conditional effects and axiom rules.

-Feature requirements may be used in meta encodings to warn about features that are unsupported by the encoding.
+Feature requirements may be used in meta encodings to warn about unsupported features.

 syntax | description
 -------|------------